LazarosPan/Pneumonia-Detection/README.md

 ### 3.1 Architectures

-We experimented with several CNN architectures, including **ResNet-18**, **ResNet-34**, and **ResNet-50**, to build models capable of accurately classifying chest X-ray images.
+Several CNN architectures, including **ResNet-18**, **ResNet-34**, and **ResNet-50**, were experimented with to build models capable of accurately classifying chest X-ray images.
 Due to the relatively small dataset size, smaller and less complex architectures, like ResNet-18 and ResNet-34, performed better than more complex models.

 ### 3.2 Data Augmentation

-To improve model generalization and prevent overfitting, we employed various data augmentation techniques such as:
+To improve model generalization and prevent overfitting, various data augmentation techniques were employed such as:
 - Rotation
 - Shear transformations
 - Scaling
 - Zooming
 - Adjusting brightness and contrast

-These augmentations helped in diversifying the dataset and improved the model's ability to generalize to unseen test data.
+These augmentations helped diversify the dataset and improved the model's ability to generalize to unseen test data.

-### 3.3 Automatic Image Generation

-In addition to traditional augmentation techniques, we employed **automatic image generation** to address the class imbalance issue and expand the dataset size.
-This was particularly important because the dataset had a limited number of samples, which could hinder the performance of deep learning models.

-For each class, we generated up to **50,000** images by creating synthetic variations of existing X-rays using a custom augmentation function.
-This function dynamically applied transformations such as rotation, width/height shifts, shearing, zooming, and brightness adjustments.
-The augmentation was applied until the desired number of images per class was achieved.
-By doing this, we ensured that the model had sufficient data for each class to learn effectively.

-This technique allowed us to increase the dataset size significantly, leading to better model generalization and performance.

-### 3.4 Learning Rate Scheduling
+### 3.3 Learning Rate Scheduling

-We explored two learning rate schedulers:
+Two learning rate schedulers were explored:
 - **ReduceLROnPlateau**: Decreases the learning rate when the validation accuracy plateaus, allowing finer adjustments during training.
 - **CyclicLR**: Helps the model escape local minima by cyclically increasing and decreasing the learning rate.

-### 3.5 Ensemble Models
+### 3.4 Ensemble Models

-We created ensemble models combining different ResNet architectures to lower variance and leverage the strengths of different models.
+Ensemble models combining different ResNet architectures were created to lower variance and leverage the strengths of different models.
 The ensemble models consistently outperformed individual models in terms of accuracy.

+### 3.5 Automatic Image Generation

+Automatic image generation was used to increase the number of images in each class to meet target class sizes, ensuring balanced datasets.
+For example, when the number of images per class was set to 50,000, additional images were generated using augmentations.
+Experiments were conducted with different target sizes such as 50,000, 30,000, and 20,000 images per class to assess the impact on model performance.
+This method of balancing the dataset through automated image generation helped enhance the model's ability to distinguish between classes.

 ## 4. Results